hashicorp/vault-benchmark/docs/global-configs.md

 `-debug` `(bool: false)` - Run vault-benchmark in Debug mode.
 The default is false.

+`-disable_http2` `(bool: false)` - Disables HTTP/2 on the Vault client.
+This prevents benchmark from multiplexing connections to a single Vault server over HTTP/2.

 `-duration` `(string: "10s")` - Test Duration.

 `-log_level` `(string: "INFO")` - Level to emit logs.
 Options are: INFO, WARN, DEBUG, TRACE.
 This can also be specified via the `VAULT_BENCHMARK_LOG_LEVEL` environment variable.